-This approach aligns with the Wellbeing of Future Generations (Wales) Act and Social Services Wellbeing Act and the establishment of local Public Services Boards (PSBs).
+This approach aligns with the Wellbeing of Future Generations (Wales) Act (including the Sustainability Principle's Five Ways of Working shown above).
+Social Services Wellbeing Act and the establishment of local Public Services Boards (PSBs).
 The PSBs' respective Wellbeing Plans are being implemented to address the priorities and issues in each locality.
-There is considerable synergy between the different wellbeing plan priorities across the two local authority areas and we will continue to work closely using a place based approach to addressing health inequalities.
+There is considerable synergy between the different wellbeing plan priorities across the two Local Authority areas and we will continue to work closely using a place based approach to addressing health inequalities.
 Many of the actions within our plan are reflective of the importance of integration and taking a long term, preventative approach to the commissioning and provision of health care locally, aligned to the five ways of working.